The Securitisation Law Review: Singapore

 The creation of charges over certain asset classes granted by corporate entities may be required to be registered with ACRA, under the Companies Act (Chapter 50, 2006 Revised Edition) of Singapore.
 The following charges are registrable:

 - a charge to secure any issue of debentures;

 - a charge on uncalled share capital of a company;

-- a charge on shares of a subsidiary of a company which are owned by the company;
+- a charge on shares of a subsidiary of a company that are owned by the company;

-- a charge created or evidenced by an instrument which if executed by an individual, would require registration as a bill of sale;
+- a charge created or evidenced by an instrument that, if executed by an individual, would require registration as a bill of sale;

 - a charge on land where situate or any interest therein but not including any charge for any rent or other periodical sum issuing out of land;

 - a charge on book debts of a company;

 - a floating charge on the undertaking or property of a company;